-PHIL 222 PROFESSIONAL ETHICS Prerequisite: ENGL 102
+PHIL 222 PROFESSIONAL ETHICS (not open to students who have previously been granted credit for BUSI 211) Prerequisite: ENGL 102

 Professional responsibility within the context of meta-ethics and applied ethics.
 Professional interests of clients and employers.
 Safety and liability, public welfare, whistle-blowing, and legal obligations.
 Professional codes of ethics and case studies.